 While Aspen has made a name for itself as a winter destination for world class skiing, there are a number of activities and pursuits to enjoy off the slopes.

 Arts & culture: Visit Aspen Art Museum's 30,000-square-foot building designed by Pritzker-prize winning architect Shigeru Ban.
 A non-collecting institution presenting the newest, most important evolutions in international contemporary art, Aspen Art Museum’s innovative and timely exhibitions, education and public programs, immersive activities, and community happenings actively engage audiences in thought-provoking experiences of art, culture, and society.
 Located in the center of downtown Aspen, the museum offers free admission Tuesdays – Sundays from 10 a.m. – 8 p.m.
-The Aspen Institute offers free public tours of the Legacy of Herbert Bayer exhibit at the Aspen Meadows, and the exhibit itself is always free and open to the public.
 From stage to screen, Aspen has long been the celebrated host to creative expression.
 Discover more about the arts in Aspen here.

 Cross-country skiing: The Aspen Snowmass Nordic Trail System boasts more than 60 miles of free cross-country ski and snowshoe trails that connect the communities of Aspen, Snowmass and Basalt.
 Trails are varied in terrain for beginners to experts.
 Find out where to rent skis, sign up for lessons and more here.